-- A. Projects that are intended to serve eighty percent (80%) or more senior individuals must consist of single-story buildings or multi-level buildings with elevators serving all levels of the building.
+- A. Projects that are intended to serve eighty percent (80%) or more senior individuals must consist of single--story buildings or multi-level buildings with elevators serving all levels of the building.
 All projects must comply with local, state, and Federal accessibility requirements.
-Additionally, the following must be provided: - 1.
-Grab bars shall be provided in all type A units.
-Reinforcement for future grab bars shall be provided in all type B units. - 2.
-Handheld showerheads shall be provided in all units. - 3.
-Maximum height for the microwave shall be at countertop height. - 4.
-All cooktop controls shall be front mounted. - B. Playgrounds are not applicable to Senior Projects.
+Additionally, the following must be provided: - grab bars required shall be provided in all type A units. and Reinforcement for future grab bars shall be provided in all Type B units. - 2.
+Hhandheld showerheads shall be provided in all units.

+- 4. All cooktop controls shall be front mounted. controls. on cooktops. - A.B.
+Playgrounds are not applicable to Senior Projects.
 However, sports courts, walking paths, community gardens, etc. are highly encouraged to be included in the design of Senior Housing projects.